 Table of Contents

-- 6. Paint the Color of the Walls
+- 6. Paint the Color of the Kitchen Walls to Upgrade

 If you are planning to sell or rent out your house soon, or just want to upgrade the space, a new kitchen can help increase the resale value or rental potential.